 I paint digitally for most my commercial endeavours.
 However, I fell in love with how to paint with oils back when I was a student in art school, and I’ve since continued to pursue it between jobs.
 I dig the tactile nature and versatility of oils – I don’t think there’s a medium that I enjoy working in more.

-And that’s what we’re going to be covering in this workshop.
 I’ve chosen one of my favourite trees to paint: a large maple tree that takes up almost the entire clearing in our back yard.
 My goal isn’t so much to reproduce exactly what I see, but rather to interpret it using a variety of brushwork, marks and scratches.
 I want to make it appear fairly realistic from a distance, and also interesting to look at when viewed up close.

-01. Preparing the panel
+01. Prepare the panel

-02. Preparing the surface
+02. Prepare the surface

 I use an electric sander to sand out any irregularities between coats until I achieve a smooth, eggshell-like finish.
 I use 100 grit in between most coats, and finish it with a finer grit.
 I don’t want it buffed “shiny” smooth, but I don’t want to have to work with any glaring surface irregularities, either.

-03. Sketching in from the reference photo
+03. Sketch in from the reference photo

 Once the gesso’s dry, l lightly sketch out my tree using a 4H lead pencil.
 I lay a grid on top of my reference in Photoshop, and then draw a corresponding grid of six-inch squares on my panel to help make sure the drawing is centred and sized properly.
 I work from a photograph that I took out in the backyard.
 I’m careful to get the large branch forms blocked in as accurately as possible, but I’m not labouring over the smaller branches.
 I’ll just paint them in directly, using the larger branches as guides for placement.

-04. Setting up for the underpainting
+04. Set up for the underpainting

 I’m using olive green and refined linseed oil.
 Olive green is great to underpaint with because it’s transparent, which allows for a broader and more predicable range of values on top of the white ground.
 Furthermore, it’s a warm, neutral colour that isn’t too overpowering.
 I use mostly bristle brushes for this stage of painting.
 They enable me to apply a lot of paint, scratch texture back in, and easily manipulate edges and volumes.
 I also use a variety of mop brushes to stipple texture and small liner brushes for branches.
 I use the back of the brush to scratch highlights and I also have a few little rubber tipped tools and a synthetic wash brush to help create manipulate paint.